Fractional CRO & GTM Strategy

 What I've learned about how revenue actually breaks

 Most companies treat revenue like a sales problem.
 Hire the right closers, hit the number, move on.
 What that misses is that revenue is a systems problem.
-It lives in the space between marketing, product, and sales — in how those three functions talk to each other, hand off to each other, and hold each other accountable.
+It lives in the space between marketing, product, and sales, in how those three functions talk to each other, hand off to each other, and hold each other accountable.
 When that system is broken, no amount of sales activity fixes it.

 I learned this early.
 Before Referb, I ran a digital marketing agency for three years.
 Clients came in asking for social media management.
 What I kept finding was that they didn't have a functioning website, an email marketing plan, or a real fulfillment process.
 They believed that posts would produce sales.
-They couldn't — not without the infrastructure underneath them.
+They couldn't, not without the infrastructure underneath them.

 I also watched companies launch with incomplete products and insufficient support, win clients on promise, and then lose them when the reality didn't match.
 Then wonder why retention was suffering and new clients were harder to close.
 The answer was never mysterious.
 Companies are run by humans and they sell to humans.
 People remember how they were treated.
 They notice when a product improves only after they leave.
 They talk.

 The pattern was always the same.
 It was never really a marketing problem or a sales problem.
 It was a foundation problem that showed up as one.
-Referb exists because someone needed to sit at the intersection of all three functions and tell the truth about what's actually broken.
+Referb Consulting exists because someone needed to sit at the intersection of all three functions and tell the truth about what's actually broken.

 What happens when I'm in your business